alfredogiwisch/Yaesu-FT-840-CAT-/README.md

 I don`t tested the application with a USB to serial cable but I think it would work because the drivers are PNP compatible with RS-232 standards.

-In the files there is a schematoic of the TTL to RS232 interface using the MAX 232 chip.
+In the files there is a schematic of the TTL to RS232 interface using the MAX 232 chip.

 For technical information please visit my blog at: